ANNIEsoft/ToolAnalysis/UserTools/VtxSeedGenerator/README.md

 	m_variables.Get("NumberOfSeeds", fNumSeeds);
 	m_variables.Get("verbosity", verbosity);
 	m_variables.Get("UseSeedGrid", UseSeedGrid);

 SeedType (int)
 NumberOfSeeds (int)
 verbosity (int)
 UseSeedGrid (bool)

 SeedType specifies whether to use PMTs, LAPPDs, or all.
-SeedType 0: Use only LAPPDs for seed
-SeedType 1: User only LAPPDs for seed
-SeedType 2: Use both the LAPPDs and the PMTs
+SeedType 0: Use only LAPPDs for calculating median seed time SeedType 1: User only LAPPDs for calculating median seed time SeedType 2: Use both the LAPPDs and the PMTs

 NumberOfSeeds specifies how many points to generate in the grid, or how